TAHDataJamCanada2021/Data-Lionesses/README.md

 TRACKS: A Trafficking Reporting and Compilation frameworK System

 TRACKS has three components:
-1. Using factors which indicate vulnerability to trafficking (poverty, indigenous population, unemployment and education level) together with existing trafficking data as ground truth, we identify regions with higher risk of trafficking activity {ADD ABT MODEL!!}
+1. Using factors which indicate vulnerability to trafficking (poverty, indigenous population, unemployment and education level) together with existing trafficking data as ground truth, we identify regions with higher risk of trafficking activity.
 2. We use the geolocation data of the driver to identify their trip's region(s).
 If they are detected to be in a high risk region, a notification is sent to them to report trafficking suspicions via a short form based on [UNODC indicators of trafficking](https://www.unodc.org/pdf/HT_indicators_E_LOWRES.pdf).
 3. Data from the form such as location and date/timestamps is anonymized, collected and analyzed in order to refine our prediction algorithm.
 Our aim is to collaborate with law enforcement so this data can be used to identify trafficking cases.
 There is limited data which can be used to identify trafficking routes, and this framework provides a means to collect data useful for this purpose.